base10/pomodori/doc/notes.md

 - TODO: use Service/controller objects between the CLI and data objects
 - Have a number of test failures to address that I left the last time I touched this, apparently.
+- Added #30 to upgrade to RSpec 3.1